Sitka Area State Parks

-Epic history, majestic ecosystem and pristine beaches await visitors to this quaint coastal town
+Epic history, majestic landscapes, and pristine beaches await visitors to the state parks in this quaint coastal town.

-Sitka's four other state parks are marine parks.
-The largest are 1,135-acres Magoun Island State Marine Park, 12 miles northwest of Sitka near Krestof Sound, and 1,023-acre Big Bear/Baby Bear State Marine Park 35 miles north of Sitka near Peril Straits.
-The other two are Sealion Cove State Marine Park 25 miles northwest of Sitka at the north end of Kruzof Island and Security Bay State Marine Park at the north end of Kuiu Island facing Frederick South and Catham Strait.
+The largest is 1,135-acres Magoun Island State Marine Park, 12 miles northwest of Sitka near Krestof Sound.
+Big Bear Baby Bear State Marine Park is 1,023 acres and 35 miles north of Sitka near Peril Straits.
+Sealion Cove State Marine Park is 25 miles northwest of Sitka at the north end of Kruzof Island.
+Security Bay State Marine Park is located at the north end of Kuiu Island facing Frederick South and Catham Strait.

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.